maartenba/maartenba.github.io/_posts/2020-04-02-streaming-a-community-event-on-youtube-sharing-the-technologies-and-learnings-from-virtual-azure-community-day.markdown

 ![Remote desktop connection audio settings](/images/2020/04/rdp-remote-audio.png)

 This is merely a workaround to have a virtual audio driver loaded on the VM.
 We now also created an annoying situation, where we could inflict an audio feedback loop between the Skype that will run on our machine & the one running remotely!
-To fix that, on you local machine, mute the VM's audio.
+To fix that, on your local machine, mute the VM's audio.

 ![Mute the VM's RDP audio - avoid audio feedback](/images/2020/04/rdp-ensure-no-audio-feedback.png)